NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 new Pinhole cameras from scratch (the latter is shown in :numref:`imagecorners`).

-One starts by opening these desired images and the georeferenced image in the GUI, in this order (hence the georeferenced image is the last).
+One starts by opening these desired camera images and the georeferenced image in the GUI, in this order (hence the georeferenced image is the last).
 If no georeferenced image exists, one can use the given DEM instead (and it can be hillshaded after loading to easier identify features).

 Next, a feature is identified and manually added as an interest point in all open images, using the right-click menu, and this process is repeated a few times.
-Thus created interest points can also be moved around by right-clicking to turn on this mode, and then dragging them with the mouse (this can be slow).
+These newly created interest points can also be moved around by right-clicking to turn on this mode, and then dragging them with the mouse (this can be slow).